albayaty/cala_quantum_library/README.md

 %matplotlib inline
 ```

 Then, let's construct and use the cost-effective *n*-bit gates of CALA-*n* quantum library in different scenarios as follows.
 Please observe the parameter `qubits=[qubits-mapping-list]` in Qiskit `compose()` instruction, this `[qubits-mapping-list]` gives the freedom of where to map the target qubit of an *n*-bit gate of CALA-*n* quantum library into the layout of an IBM quantum computer, to efficiently suit such a layout without adding any SWAP gate.
+All the following examples utilize the list of indexed qubits [61, 62, 63, 72, 80, 81, 82], based on the I-shape shown in the figure above.

 1. Construct the 2-bit SWAP gate as a quantum circuit with statistics:
     ```python